mmalecot/file-format/README.md

 It provides a variety of functions for identifying a wide range of file formats, including ZIP, Compound File Binary (CFB), Extensible Markup Language (XML) and much more.

-It checks the signature of the file to determine its format.
-If it is not recognized by its signature, it returns the default file format which is Arbitrary Binary Data (BIN).
+It checks the signature of the file to determine its format and intelligently employs specific readers when available for accurate identification.
+If the signature is not recognized, the crate falls back to the default file format, which is Arbitrary Binary Data (BIN).

 ## Examples